2E0PGS/blog/_posts/2020-07-25-dotnet-core-2-2-configs.md

 Use camelCase to conform to JSON standards but it seems MS cant decide if they want to stick to their old school PascalCase days.

-UPDATE: They seem to mostly give camelCase example code snippets now.
+Update: They seem to mostly give camelCase example code snippets now.
 Originally they had PascalCase JSON property names in the scaffolding templates.

 * Call it: `appsettings.json`
 * _Untested example migration from web.config: [stackoverflow.com/a/52341105](https://stackoverflow.com/a/52341105)_ I say untested because I believe I did try this and it didn't work however I didn't spend much time at all testing maybe 5 mins.